sanketnbajad/website/content/authors/admin/_index.md

   url: "mit.edu"

 # Short bio (displayed in user profile at end of posts)
 bio: A driven and knowledgeable research associate offering proven background in applied mathematics and geophysics.
-History of developing novel algorithms related geophysical inverse problems, signal processing and machine learning.
+History of developing novel algorithms related to geophysical inverse problems, signal processing and machine learning.

 interests:
 - wave-equation based imaging